aroberge/reeborg-world-creation/teaching_py/lists-tuples-dicts.md

 y = 1
 ```

-Note that Javascript does not have tuples; so arrays are returned instead.
+Note that JavaScript does not have tuples; so arrays are returned instead.

 ```js
 write("Here: ", position_here(), "\n")